+Step 3.
 What Are Your Sun and Moon Signs?

 Now that you have identified the houses that your Sun and Moon are in, identify what signs they are in.
-Remember the numbers in each house indicate the signs.
+Remember, the numbers in each house indicate the signs.
 What is your Sun sign?
 What is your Moon sign?

-Identify All Nine Planets in Your Chart.
+Step 4.
+Identify All Nine Planets in Your Chart

 Use the common abbreviations below to identify the nine planets.
 What houses are they in?

-AS = ascendent, your 1st house.
+AS = ascendant, your 1st house.
 MO = Moon.
 SU = Sun.
 SA = Saturn.
 ME = Mercury.
 MA = Mars.
 VE = Venus.
 JP = Jupiter.
 Ra = Rahu.
 Ke = Ketu.

+Step 5.
 What Are Your Planetary Signs?

 Once you identify the planets and what houses they sit in, the next step is to determine what signs each of the nine planets are placed in.
-Where do your Saturn, Mercury, Mars, Venus, Jupiter, Rahu and Ketu sit in your own chart?
+Where do your Saturn, Mercury, Mars, Venus, Jupiter, Rahu, and Ketu sit in your own chart?

 Understanding Your Vedic Birth Chart

-Being able to integrate the many layers of the jyotish chart and knit them together with your own understanding is quite a different skill!
-This is where time, study, meditation and contemplation are essential.
-For those who want to practice and increase their jyotish skills, you will need to be diligent in your studies.
-Reading books, taking classes and spending time studying charts is essential.
+Truth be told, understanding the basic principles of how to read a Vedic birth chart is very different than being able to find meaning in the many elaborate pieces, which requires integrating the many layers of the jyotish chart with your own understanding.
+This is where time, study, meditation, and contemplation are essential.
+For those who want to practice and increase their skills, you will need to be diligent in your studies.
+Reading books, taking classes, and spending time studying charts is essential.

 Perhaps the most important part of learning and growing through jyotish wisdom, however, is studying your own Vedic birth chart.